Carbon Pricing in Wholesale Energy Markets: Frequently Asked Questions

 Simply stated, it makes cleaner energy more profitable, and carbon-emitting energy more expensive by incorporating the cost of carbon emissions.
 It also appropriately places the financial risk for developing cleaner, greener technology on investors rather than consumers.

-What is the Climate Leadership and Community Protection Act (CLCPA) and what does it mean for the grid?
+What is the Climate Leadership and Community Protection Act (CLCPA) and how is it connected to carbon pricing?

 Why is the NYISO looking to incorporate the social cost of carbon emissions into its markets?